 There are many reasons why the Xbox 360 was such a success for Microsoft.
-It came out earlier than the PS3 and was available at a more sensible price, but the biggest factor in it winning the war -as is the case in almost every console generation- was the exclusive games it boasted.
+It came out earlier than the PS3 and was available at a more sensible price, but the biggest factor in it winning the majority of the war before a last minute surge from Sony was the exclusive games it boasted.

 But then the Xbox One was announced: an all-in-one media center which didn’t even seem that hot on letting people play games.
 Many controversial decisions from Microsoft, such as bundling the Kinect with the base console at a higher price, were deterrents for many 360 gamers to upgrade, which caused Microsoft to do u-turns on their decisions.